Craft beer and Street Art in Kyiv

 This also signals the entrance to another cool artist area of Kyiv – the Children’s Landscape Park and Kyiv Fashion Park.
 The Children’s Landscape Park has cute statues of animals made of mosaics where you can pose in the mouth of a cat or next to some zebra heads.

 The Kyiv Fashion Park has fun statues and other exhibits.
 Wander around, enjoy the art and pose for some photos.

 When you are finished in the Kyiv Fashion Park, head back towards the National Museum of Ukraine, and towards St. Andrew’s Cathedral.
 Now you are at the top of Andryivsky Descent, which takes you down to the historic area of Podil.

-Craft Beer in Kyiv 3 – Solomyanska Brewery
+Beer Stop 3 – Solomyanska Brewery

 Halfway down on the left, make a stop at Solomyanska Brewery, signified by the sign of the farmer.
 Solomyanska Brewery has a wide range of different beers including IPAs, pale ales and stout.
 For the price of a pint in your home country, or probably cheaper for many of you, you can get the taster set of small beers.
 You can also get it poured into bottles to take away.

 At the bottom of Andryivsky Descent is one of the iconic pieces of Kyiv street art – Rebirth – a picture of a traditional Ukrainian girl above the city of Kyiv.